 United States Pharmacopeia (USP) has set strict requirements for balances used for weighing analytes for quantitative measures.
-A recent update effective August 1, 2019 highlights the need for accuracy and stresses the concept of minimum weight as basis for accurate weighing processes.
+A recent update effective August 1, 2019, highlights the need for accuracy and stresses the concept of minimum weight as the basis for accurate weighing processes.

 For an analytical balance to give an accurate reading, the instrument must be calibrated.
 Calibration is important because it defines the accuracy and quality of the measurements that are recorded by the balance.

-Working Range: of a balance is the weight range within which it will give accurate results.
+Working Range is a balance is the weight range within which it will give accurate results.

 USP General Chapter 41 (Balances) sets three distinct requirements to be applied to materials that must be accurately weighed.